Finley Craske

-Finley Thomas Craske (born 27 January 2003) is an English footballer who plays as a defender for club Torquay United.
+Finley Thomas Craske (born 27 January 2003) is an English footballer who plays as a defender most recently for club Torquay United.

 Early life

 Craske attended Ivybridge Community College in Ivybridge, Devon.

 Career

 He joined the academy of Plymouth Argyle at under-9 level.
 He signed a full-time apprenticeship at the club in summer 2019, and made his professional debut on 10 November 2020 as a second-half substitute in a 3–1 EFL Trophy victory over Newport County.
 He made his league debut for the club on 9 May 2021 as a substitute in a 1–0 defeat away to Gillingham on the final day of the season.
 Craske signed his first professional contract with the club in June 2022.

 In September 2021, Craske joined Southern League Premier Division club Tiverton Town on a one-month loan deal.
 In November 2021, Craske joined Southern League Division One South club Plymouth Parkway on a one-month work experience loan deal.
 This move was later extended before Craske was recalled in February 2022.

 On 1 August 2022, Craske joined National League club Yeovil Town on a season-long loan deal.
 In January 2023, Craske joined Truro City on loan until the end of the season.

 He was released by Plymouth at the end of the 2022–23 season.